SaiSanhitha/College-Website-/README.md

 # College-Website-
-Created a Website for my college which is much more improved than the existing wensite.
+Created a Website for my college which is much more improved than the existing website.
-It consists of the follwing sections:
+It consists of the following sections:

 1.About the College